RavuAlHemio/grafana-weathermap-panel/docs/minimal.md

   *Show label in legend*.

 Since we chose a linear gradient, the values in between will be interpolated.
+This is done by comparing the actual value returned by the metric to the *Position* values of the gradient stops; the value is always interpolated between the next greater position and the next smaller position.

+When choosing a color, the metric values are clamped to the range of the
+gradient: if the metric value is smaller than the value of the lowest stop, the color of the lowest stop is used without any interpolation; if the metric value is larger than the value of the largest stop, the color of the largest stop is used.

 ## Adding the switches as nodes